 Office Location: FAC 236

-Nationally acclaimed as an accompanist/collaborator, pianist Cynthia Giunta has performed on numerous college and university campuses throughout the United States, accompanying faculty and student recitals for over three decades.
+Nationally acclaimed as an accompanist/collaborator, pianist Cynthia Giunta has performed on numerous college and university campuses throughout the United States, accompanying faculty and student recitals for over four decades.
 During this time, she has also built and maintained an active piano studio with an emphasis on private and group instruction for elementary through adult aged students.
 Many of her past students have gone on to attend some of the nation’s best music schools.

 Cynthia Giunta collaborated on her first compact disc recording in June 2002 entitled Playing Through.
 David Shea from “The Clarinet” reviewed the CD saying the Gabaye Sonatinas “final movement is full of energy and drive where both clarinetist and pianist are solid technically and play with great flair”.
 Her second and third CD’s with clarinetist and colleague Clarence Padilla, With the Wind (2010) and In Play (2014) were also well received.